infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 - If an app forces horizontal scrolling to read resized text, it would also fail.
 - Defining text sizes in pixels (px) rather than sp would prevent proper scaling and lead to accessibility issues.

-**Bad Example:** Fixed Height with Text Encapsulation and limiting the line
+**Bad Example:** Fixed Height with Text Encapsulation and limiting the line count

 ```
 <TextView